TheArtemis/ID2209-HT25-Distributed-Artificial-Intelligence-and-Intelligent-Agents/documents/Project Specification.md

 2.  **Step 5 (RL Logic):** Add the `trust_memory` map.
 Add the logic: `if trust < 0, do not trade`.
 3.  **Step 6 (FIPA):** Add the Commander and the Dust Storm event.
 4.  **Step 7 (UI):** Add the charts.

+### 12. Very important
+1. We need to **rank the beliefs** so that there is a definite order of priorities
+2. The beliefs to be ranked (as far as now) are:
+- oxygen
+- healthy
+- starving
+- retiring
+- fix generator (for the engineer)
+- healing patients (for the medic)
+- mine (for the scavenger)
+3. This are very important as changing the value highly influences the behaviour of the agents